 Pricing Model: What You Actually Pay

-Both platforms charge per token, but the transparency and structure differ.
+Both platforms charge per token, but the local checkout and operational context differ.

-Router One uses transparent per-token pricing with clearly documented rates.
-You can see the base cost and the platform fee separately.
-For high-volume workloads, this transparency matters — it lets you make informed decisions about model selection based on actual costs, not bundled prices.
+Router One uses posted per-token rates with checkout-visible FX/channel fees and per-request traces.
+For high-volume workloads, this visibility matters — it lets you make informed decisions about model selection based on the rate, route, tokens, latency, and failure behavior attached to each request.

 Check the current per-model pricing on the Router One model marketplace.